wezbest/wz-djan-1/WO/r3/README.md

 # Test if django is installed
 uv run django-admin --version

+# Setup a new djano project - note you need to make a dir first
+uv run django-admin startproject p1

+# Run the project
+uv run python manage.py runserver
 ```

 1. Note since you have an empty project you can just use the intial entry point python file for printing instructions
+2. You can use the rich library which can rener markdown directly on screen